 Vietnamese Mini Pancakes (Banh Khot)

-Apart from seafood, the Vietnamese mini pancakes are on the top list of foods you should try when coming to Vung Tau.
-These little round pancakes are both crunchy and soft with seafood filled inside (usually shrimp or squid) topped with green onion, shrimp powder, and finally dipped in fish sauce with some raw papaya creating such excellent crunch!
+Apart from seafood, Vietnamese mini pancakes are one of the top foods you should try when coming to Vung Tau.
+These little round pancakes are both crunchy and soft with seafood filled inside (usually shrimp or squid) topped with green onion, and shrimp powder, and finally dipped in fish sauce with some raw papaya creating such excellent crunch!

 Here are some suggested places to eat the mini pancakes in Vung Tau: